EchoTrack: Auditory Referring Multi-Object Tracking for Autonomous Driving: Experiments

 \subsubsection{Application of EchoTrack to RMOT}

 We implement EchoTrack into text-based RMOT tasks to verify its efficacy.
 The results on Refer-KITTI~\cite{wu2023referring} widely used in RMOT show that the proposed Bi-FCFM, as well as ACTL, can not only be applied to AR-MOT but also effectively improve the performance of the text-only RMOT task.
-As shown in Table~\ref{lab:label2}, relative to TransRMOT, EchoTrack$^{\text{RMOT}}$ achieves consistent gains in all metrics.
+As shown in Table~\ref{lab:label2}, relative to TransRMOT, EchoTrack$_{\text{RMOT}}$ achieves consistent gains in all metrics.
 Notably, the pivotal HOTA exhibits a notable increase of $3.93$, signifying an enhancement of $11.06$\%.
-Table~\ref{sup:label1} shows the results of text-based AR-MOT on Echo-KITTI+ and Echo-BDD datasets between EchoTrack and TransRMOT.
+Additionally, we also provide results for the frame correction strategies.
+The experimental results show that the proposed EchoTrack can be seamlessly embedded into existing RMOT methods and bring consistent performance improvements to such methods.
+The proposed method exhibits competitive tracking performance with or without the use of a frame correction strategy.
+Table~\ref{sup:label1} shows the results of Refer-KITTI+ and Refer-BDD datasets between EchoTrack and TransRMOT.
 We reach the following observations: 1) TransRMOT~\cite{wu2023referring} has limited tracking capabilities when applied to text-based AR-MOT benchmarks, whereas the proposed EchoTrack shows significant performance improvements.
-The HOTA results of TransRMOT across two datasets notably fall short in comparison to our EchoTrack, with particularly significant differences exhibited on Echo-BDD.
-Specifically, the results in HOTA achieved by the TransRMOT on Echo-BDD represent only $91.55\%$ of the performance delivered by the proposed EchoTrack.
-2) The more complex Echo-BDD dataset poses a tougher challenge for the RMOT task.
-It can be seen that the average HOTA of TransRMOT~\cite{wu2023referring} on the more complex Echo-BDD decreases by ${-}1.78\%$, while the proposed EchoTrack increases by $1.44\%$, respectively, compared with those on the Echho-KITTI+ dataset.
+The HOTA results of TransRMOT across two datasets notably fall short in comparison to our EchoTrack, with particularly significant differences exhibited on Refer-BDD.
+Specifically, the results in HOTA achieved by the TransRMOT on Refer-BDD represent only $91.55\%$ of the performance delivered by the proposed EchoTrack.
+2) The more complex Refer-BDD dataset poses a tougher challenge for the RMOT task.
+It can be seen that the average HOTA of TransRMOT~\cite{wu2023referring} on the more complex Refer-BDD decreases by ${-}1.78\%$, while the proposed EchoTrack increases by $1.44\%$, respectively, compared with those on the Refer-KITTI+ dataset.